 It will be the first birthday she celebrates as a widow without her beloved husband, Prince Phillip, who would have turned 100 this year.

 Every year, the nation is left wondering why the Queen has two birthdays and which one is her real one.

 So, we're clearing this up once and for all.

-The Queen's actual birthday is today, 21 April.
-She was born on 21 April 1926 in Mayfair, London, as the first child of the Duke and Duchess of York.
+The Queen's actual birthday is in April.
+She was born on 21st April 1926 in Mayfair, London, as the first child of the Duke and Duchess of York.

-According to the official Royal family website, the Queen usually spends her actual birthday privately.
+According to the official Royal family website, the Queen usually celebrates her actual birthday privately.

 In normal times, there would be gun salutes across central London at midday to mark the occasion: a 41-gun salute in Hyde Park, a 21-gun salute in Windsor Great Park and a 62-gun salute at the Tower of London.

 In 2016, Her Majesty celebrated her 90th Birthday with a walkabout outside of Windsor Castle to meet some of her well-wishers.